GoGetCorp/GoGetGoTask/README.md

 # Hints
 * You will probably need to use at least one Buffered channel.
 * The source code of the gglib function is your friend :)
+* Don't forget to send the incremented GGevent back into the GGevent channel after you have updated the structure

 Good luck!